Ritvik-1323/InfinityEcho/README.md

 # InfinityEcho
-PoweredBrain is a Virtual Personal Assistant(VPA) created purely in python.
+InfinityEcho is a Virtual Personal Assistant(VPA) created purely in python.
 Modules used:
 pyttsx3- for text to speech
 speech_Recognition- for giving voice commands